Jtrinh3/Guild-of-the-Fangs-Documents/docs/Players Guide/index.md

 #### Additional Rules

 ### Background
+Every story has a beginning.
+Your character’s background reveals where you came from, how you became an adventurer, and your place in the world.
-Backgrounds from the following books are permitted
+Backgrounds from the following books are permitted.
+Others are not.
+You may also opt for the "Customizing
 * Player's Handbook
     Customizing a Background (PHP 125)
-Sword Coast Adventurer's Guide
+* Sword Coast Adventurer's Guide
-Curse of Strahd
+* Curse of Strahd
-Tomb of Annihilation
+* Tomb of Annihilation
-Mythic Odysseys of Theros
+* Mythic Odysseys of Theros
-Ghosts of Saltmarsh
+* Ghosts of Saltmarsh

+#### Not Allowed

 ### Feats
+A feat represents a talent or an area of expertise that gives a character special capabilities.
+It embodies training, experience, and abilities beyond what a class provides.
+Everyone time you are given an "Ability Score Increase" as part of your class, you may opt to select a feat instead.

+#### Allowed
 The following are the feats that are allowed:
 * Player's Handbook
 * Sword Coast Adventurer's Guide
 * Xanathar's Guide to Everything
 * Eberron: Rising From The Last War
+  * __Aberrant Dragonmark.__ We are not using the optional greater power.
 * Tasha's Cauldron of Everything

 ### Spells

+#### Allowed
 The following spells are allowed:
 * Player's Handbook
 * Sword Coast Adventurer's Guide